opendatacube/datacube-ows/docs/cfg_styling.rst

 one band identifier defined for the layer.
 However this usage is deprecated and will be removed in a future release.

-The flags dictionary is passed directly to ``datacube.utils.masking.make_mask``.
+Each mask must have either a "flags" entry or an "enum" entry (but not both).

+If a flags entry is supplied, it should be a dictionary is passed directly to ``datacube.utils.masking.make_mask``.
 The entries of the dictionary represent bitflag comparisons that are ANDed together.  i.e. A pixel is DISPLAYED if the bitflags for the pixel match ALL of the entries specified in the "flags" dictionary.
 The keys of the dictionary are the flag names, and the values are the flag values - refer to the ODC product metadata for possible values.

-If the "invert" flag is True, then the output inverted (logically NOTed).
-I.e.
+If an enum entry is supplied, it should be a single integer value.
+A pixel becomes transparent if the value of the flag band for that pixel is exactly equal to the supplied integer value.

-A pixel is MADE TRANSPARENT if the bitflags for the pixel match ALL of the entries specified in the "flags" dictionary.
+If the "invert" flag is True, then the output of the masking operation is inverted (logically NOTed).

 E.g.